nheske/mathematics-of-poker/mathematics_of_poker/games/ch11/README.md

 	Estimated thresholds (value / bluff / call): 0.287 0.887 0.362
 	Analytic thresholds: 0.214 / 0.643 / 0.429
 ```

+Key flags:

+- `--simulate N` runs a Monte Carlo EV sanity check with `N` samples.
+- `--plot` enables interactive charts for Player Y's betting and Player X's calling buckets (requires a GUI backend).
+- `--plot-file PATH` writes the same chart to disk—combine with `--plot` for both, or use alone on a headless machine.

+The saved figure visualises Y's bet probability per bucket (plus regret per iteration) on the top axis and X's call probability on the bottom axis, mirroring the diagnostics available for Example 11.2.

 ## Tests